-- Project 2002-1 Grand Valley Catholic Outreach Purchase Equipment/Materials for Soup Kitchen Relocation met the National Objective of benefiting low and moderate-income persons and served a presumed limited clientele. - Project 2002-2 Western Region Alternative to Placement (WRAP) Operational expenses for client met the National Objective of benefiting low and moderate-income persons and served a limited clientele but did not fall within one of the categories of presumed limited clientele. - Project 2002-3 Homeward Bound of the Grand Valley, Inc. purchase of bunkbeds met the National Objective of benefiting low and moderate-income persons and served a presumed limited clientele. - Project 2002-4 Western Slope Center For Children Interior Remodel/Renovation and exterior stucco met the National Objective of benefiting low and moderate-income persons and served a presumed limited clientele.
+- Project 2003-2 Center for Independence Purchase 14-passenger accessible van met the National Objective of benefiting low- and moderate-income persons and served a presumed limited clientele. - Project 2003-3 Western Region Alternative to Placement (WRAP) Operational expenses for client met the National Objective of benefiting low and moderate-income persons and served a limited clientele but did not fall within one of the categories of presumed limited clientele. - Project 2003-4 The Treehouse Teen Bistro Project and Americorp Volunteer program.
+The Teen Bistro provides a safe, supervised, drug and alcohol free environment for middle and high school teens.
+The project met the National Objective of benefiting lowand moderate-income persons and served a limited clientele. - Project 2003-5 Gray Gourmet Meals on Wheels Program.
+Low-income, homebound seniors benefit which met the National Objective of benefiting low- and moderate-income persons and served a presumed limited clientele. - Project 2003-6 The Foster Grandparent Program provides useful, productive roles for senior citizens while in turn providing children with special needs with nurturing, mentoring and tutoring provided by the volunteer foster grandparents.
+The program met the National Objective of benefiting low- and moderate-income persons and served a presumed limited clientele. - Project 2003-7 The Senior Companion program enables low to moderate income active seniors to assist other low income frail elderly persons so that these persons can continue to live at home rather than in an assisted living facility.
+The program met the National Objective of benefiting low- and moderate-income persons and served a presumed limited clientele.

-The following projects funded between 1996 and 2001 served a limited clientele.
+The following projects funded between 1996 and 2002 served a limited clientele.